-Wheatley's Community Improvement Partnership ("CIP") - made up of seconded police and fire officers and our own staff - continued to work with Dunedin Canmore communities to tackle antisocial behaviour, crime and fire safety.
+Wheatley's Community Improvement Partnership ("CIP") - a specialist team of seconded police and our own frontline staff - continued to work with Dunedin Canmore communities to tackle anti-social behaviour and crime.
+In Edinburgh, the CIP's work with Dunedin Canmore staff saw a 32% reduction in anti-social behaviour reported by customers.